Massachusetts Route 28: Route description

 McGrath Highway (Route 28) in Somerville.

-Route 28 is mostly a two or four-lane undivided highway, with several divided, four-lane sections in populated areas as well as two short freeway sections.
+Route 28 is mostly a two or four-lane undivided highway, with several divided, four-lane sections in populated areas as well as three short freeway sections.
 The south end of Route 28 is at the Orleans Rotary just north of the Orleans-Eastham town line, where it intersects with U.S. Route 6 and Route 6A.
 Northbound Route 28 initially heads south towards the town of Chatham before turning west to run along the south shore of Cape Cod until Falmouth.
 From there, Route 28 turns north, running for several miles along a four-lane freeway, later downgrading to a four-lane arterial road.
 Route 28 then becomes a four-lane undivided freeway and crosses the Cape Cod Canal via the Bourne Bridge, from which it then overlaps with U.S. Route 6 as a two-lane highway until Wareham.
 North of Wareham, Route 28 heads north towards Boston passing through the southern suburbs of the city, including Middleborough, Bridgewater, Brockton, and Randolph.
 After crossing Interstate 93, Route 28 then goes through the Blue Hills Reservation and Milton before crossing into Boston over the Neponset River.
 28 starts on Blue Hill Avenue and transfers to Seaver Street which turns into Columbus Avenue.
 It then transfers to Tremont St, Melnea Cass Blvd, and back into Columbus Avenue.
 In Boston proper, northbound Route 28 uses Columbus Avenue, Stuart Street, Charles Street South, and Beacon Street, then shifts via the David G. Mugar Way to Embankment Road.
 As Stuart Street and Charles Street South are both one way, the southbound routing runs west on Beacon Street from Mugar Way to Clarendon Street, where it turns south, meets routes 2 and 9, until it reaches Columbus Avenue.
 At the junction with the Longfellow Bridge, Route 28 is joined briefly by Route 3 on a wrong-way concurrency until the Charles River Dam Bridge.
 Route 28 crosses the Charles River on the Charles River Dam Bridge into Cambridge.
 After crossing the river, Route 28 runs along the six-lane divided highway known as Monsignor O'Brien Highway (in Cambridge) and McGrath Highway (in Somerville) to connect to the Fellsway.
 Roughly half of the McGrath Highway is an elevated freeway through East Somerville, while being supplemented by at-grade frontage roads.
 The four-lane Fellsway crosses the Mystic River into Medford.
 Route 28 continues north through the Middlesex Fells Reservation and the northern suburbs of Boston, including Reading, Andover, Lawrence (crossing the Merrimack River via the O'Leary Bridge), and Methuen, from which it then crosses into the state of New Hampshire.